andre-ls/dactory/Field_Specifications/Materials/Supplier.md

 - Field Name: Supplier ID
 - Parent Table: Materials
 - Shared By: Suppliers
 - Description: An Numeric Code to identify the Supplier of the Material.
+It should contain the according Supplier ID from the Suppliers Tables.

 ## Physical Elements